-Upon request FUBiS can issue you a letter of invitation which confirms that you will be studying during the respective period (Term I, II or III) at Freie Universität Berlin.
+Upon request FUBiS can issue a letter of invitation for you, which confirms that you will be studying during the respective period (Term I, II or III) at Freie Universität Berlin.
 The condition for receiving such a letter of invitation is that you have already registered and paid all incurred costs.
 FUBiS can e-mail the document to you as a PDF file or fax it directly to the respective German embassy.
 In this case you will need to send FUBiS the necessary contact data of the embassy (including contact person and fax number).

 The day of arrival and departure are part of the FUBiS program.
-In Term I arrival and departure days vary.
+In Term I, arrival and departure days vary.
 The specific dates can be found here.
 For Term II and III, it usually is the first and the last Saturday of the respective program.
 You should arrive in Berlin and move in to your accommodation on the day of arrival.
 Please note that the day of arrival is the earliest you can move in to your accommodation.
 Here you can find the arrival and departure dates for your respective term.

 Berlin has many transportation connections: you can arrive by plane, train, bus or car.

-Berlin can be easily reached by train from virtually all major German and European cities.
+Berlin can be reached by train from all major German and European cities.
 It disposes of several long and short-distance as well as regional railway stations.
 You will most likely arrive at Berlin’s central station (Berlin Hauptbahnhof).